Motivation crowding theory: Early evidence

 Volunteer firefighters serve alongside paid professionals in many communities.
 Motivation crowding theory posits that these two kinds of firefighters might perform differently based on how they are paid.

 Early research in this area in the 1970s found that providing an extrinsic incentive for completing a task could undermine intrinsic motivation and subsequent effort devoted to that task across a broad range of contexts.
 This research considered the effect of monetary, tangible (e.g. gifts), and symbolic rewards among young children, college students, and adults doing a wide variety of tasks.
 In a classic study, Deci paid all subjects for participation in a psychological experiment that involved solving multiple puzzles or IQ test questions.
-Half of the subjects were paid a flat fee just for showing up to the experiment, but the other half of subjects were informed that they would be paid per their completion of the study's tasks.
+Half of the subjects were paid a flat fee just for showing up to the experiment, but the other half of the subjects were informed that they would be paid per their completion of the study's tasks.
 After the presumptive experiment was over, subjects were left with free time during which they could either sit idly or complete more tasks.
 Deci measured the number of additional IQ questions or puzzles completed during this non-compensated time as well as self-reported measurements of interest in the task.
 Deci found that, compared to those who were paid simply for showing up, subjects who were paid specifically to complete the tasks were significantly less likely to complete additional non-compensated tasks and gave lower ratings of interest levels in the tasks themselves.
 Deci interpreted these findings to suggest that motivation for and interest in the tasks had been displaced by the provision of extrinsic incentives.

 These studies typically find that if incentives are large then, once removed, they can have long-run crowding out effects.
 However, more recent research has found that even if workers find incentives to be insufficient then there can be short-run crowding out of the rewarded behavior too.
 Examples of early crowding out studies include: